Changing the Due Dates of Your Bills: Is It Possible?

 Convenience

-Some people like to stagger their bill-paying throughout the month, but others may find it more convenient for all their bills to come at the same time each month.
+While some people like to stagger their bill-paying throughout the month, others find it more convenient to pay all of their bills at the same time each month.
 A single due date each month for all of life’s bills could certainly make them easier to track and remember.

 Recommended: Splitting Bills with Roommates

-While paying bills all at once — like right after payday — might make it easier for some people to stay on top of bill payments, others may prefer that their bank account is not drained on a single day, as was mentioned above.
+While paying bills all at once — like right after payday — might make it easier for some people to stay on top of bill payments, others may prefer not to have their bank account significantly drained on a single day.

-If that’s the case, you may want to do the opposite: change bill dates so that they are spread out throughout the month.
-This could be especially helpful if your paychecks are irregular—say, if you are a freelancer who depends on clients paying their invoices before you have cash in the bank.
+If you’d prefer to have your due dates spread out throughout the month, it may be worth trying to change some of your due dates.
+This could be especially helpful if your paychecks are irregular — say, if you are a freelancer who depends on clients paying their invoices before you have cash in the bank.

 Benefits of a Bill Date Change